yeungchenwa/FontDiffuser/README.md

 - [diffusers](https://github.com/huggingface/diffusers)

 ## Copyright
-- This repository can only be used for non-commercial research purpose.
+- This repository can only be used for non-commercial research purposes.
 - For commercial use, please contact Prof. Lianwen Jin (eelwjin@scut.edu.cn).
 - Copyright 2023, [Deep Learning and Vision Computing Lab (DLVC-Lab)](http://www.dlvc-lab.net), South China University of Technology.